-Alexander Cromwell [Crummel], a respectable colored man of this city, of some education, signed by him and five others, relating to their exclusion of the rights of suffrage and the white-only clause in the People's Constitution."5 Dorr then began reading the petition to the convention and its committee members, addressing it, "To the Free Suffrage Convention."
-The document, under the title "Committee in behalf of the people of color," was signed by the following black men:6 Thomas Howland, a grocer on 125 South Water Street; Ichabod Northrup, a laborer on Cushing Street; James Hazzard, a clothes dealer on 49 South Main and 148 North Main Street; Charles G. Brown, a confectioner located at the rear of 94 Benefit Street; and James Gumes, a laborer residing on the Pawtucket East Turnpike.7 A vote was then called on members of the convention to keep or remove the word "white" from the People's Constitution; 18 were for it, and 46 were against it.8
+and its committee members, addressing it "To the Free Suffrage Convention."
+The document, under the title "Committee in behalf of the People of Color," was signed by the following Black men: Thomas Howland, a grocer on 125 South Water Street; Ichabod Northrup, a laborer on Cushing Street; James Hazzard, a clothes dealer on 49 South Main and 148 North Main Street; Charles G. Brown, a confectioner located at the rear of 94 Benefit Street; and James Gumes, a laborer residing on the Pawtucket East Turnpike.
+A vote was then called on convention members to keep or remove the word "white" from the People's Constitution; 18 were for removing it, and 46 were for keeping it.
+8

 The community was not alone in the fight for suffrage, for they had a formidable ally in the Rhode Island Anti-Slavery Society.
-In mid-November 1841, the society agreed that they too, would petition for black voting at the People's Convention.9 On the 11th, 12th, and 13th, they held their sixth annual meeting at Franklin Hall in Providence.
+In mid-November 1841, the society agreed that they, too, would petition for Black voting at the People's Convention.
+On the 11th, 12th, and 13th, they held their sixth annual meeting at Franklin Hall in Providence.

-Frederick Douglass and abolitionists from across the Northeast were present, including William Lloyd Garrison, female abolitionist Abby Kelly -- and lesser-known individuals such as Stephen S. Foster10 and Parker Pillsbury11 who spoke against throngs of angry Dorrites (Dorr supporters).
-They were all united under a single cause: black male suffrage.12 On the 11th, the question of suffrage came to a head when Dr. Joseph Brown, a Dorrite who had advocated black voting at the People's Convention, confronted the abolitionists during their meetings.
-Dr. Brown tried to defend the white-only clause in the constitution by supporting that African Americans would be included in the People's Constitution gradually over time.
-William Lloyd Garrison and others -- including Douglass -- denounced Dr. Brown's claims, and the Rhode Island Anti-
+Frederick Douglass and abolitionists from across the Northeast were present, including William Lloyd Garrison, female abolitionist Abby Kelly -- and lesser-known individuals such as Stephen S. Foster10 and Parker Pillsbury,11 who spoke against throngs of angry Dorrites (Dorr supporters).
+They were all united under a single cause: Black male suffrage.12 On the 11th, the suffrage question came to a head when Dr. Joseph Brown, a Dorrite who had advocated Black voting at the People's Convention, confronted the abolitionists during their meetings.
+Dr. Brown tried to defend the white-only clause in the constitution by supporting the idea that African Americans would gradually be included in the People's Constitution.
+William Lloyd Garrison and others -- including Douglass -- denounced Dr. Brown's claims, and the Rhode Island Anti-Slavery Society officially declared they would no longer support the Suffrage Association.
+Douglass summarized the events, exclaiming: